-- ii) BREEAM Excellent or higher and achieve BREEAM Outstanding for the energy section of the assessment.
-Developments should also demonstrate how they have been designed to take into consideration building orientation, solar gain, high levels of insulation and airtightness as best practice for a Passivhaus design approach, which aims for zero carbon emissions; or, - iii) BREEAM Excellent in combination with achieving a minimum of AECB Silver Standard. - 2.
-Development proposals for the refurbishment of existing buildings should, where feasible and viable, achieve energy efficiency and carbon emissions standards beyond those set in Building regulation.
+- i) Passivhaus certification or equivalent; or, - ii) BREEAM Excellent or higher and achieve BREEAM Outstanding for the energy section of the assessment.
+Developments should also demonstrate how they have been designed to take into consideration building orientation, solar gain, high levels of insulation and airtightness as best practice for a Passivhaus design approach, which aims for zero carbon emissions; or, - iii) BREEAM Excellent in combination with achieving a minimum of AECB Silver Standard.

+2. Development proposals for the refurbishment of existing buildings should, where feasible and viable, achieve energy efficiency and carbon emissions standards beyond those set in Building regulation.